 |• Raise awareness and conduct 3 internal GDPR training sessions – each 45 min.|

-• Conduct risk assessment centred around the data subjects
+• Conduct risk assessment centered around the data subjects.

 GDPR Product Readiness

 The GDPR provides data subjects with an array of privacy rights and enhanced transparency into and control over uses of their personal data.